evandrocoan/MultiModServer/README.md

 Note 1: In order to use the commandmenu (key h in game).
-Every server administrator should have the [AddonsMultiMod-master.zip](https://github.com/Addonszz/AddonsMultiMod/archive/master.zip) above installed, at his own Game Mod copy, or just the the folder "gamemod_common/admin" with its contents and the file "gamemod_common/commandmenu.txt".
+Every server administrator should have the [AddonsMultiMod-master.zip](https://github.com/Addonszz/AddonsMultiMod/archive/master.zip) above installed and with the RCON password configured, at his own Game Mod copy.
+An admin can too just have the folder "gamemod_common/admin" with its contents and the files "gamemod_common/commandmenu.txt" and "gamemod_common/autoexec.cfg", with the RCON password configured.

 Note 2: The PASSWORD at podbotconfig.cfg at your gamemod folder, serves to create waypoint using the linstenserver (play offline at new game) and add